CloudTheWolf/HoyoSimulation/README.md

 This is a Discord Bot to allow members to simulate Warps / Pulls from Hoyoverse games in your Discord Server.

-Currently it only supports Character Warps for Honkai Star Rail, however I will eventually add Genshin, HI3 and ZZZ items.
+Currently it only supports Character and Light Cone Warps for Honkai Star Rail, however I will eventually add Genshin, HI3 and ZZZ items.

+## Planned Features
+ - "Special" Pulls
+ - Improved Inventory System
+ - Admin Interface to manage items, etc
+ - Server Specific Settings

+## TODO
+ - Make Shardable (Support over 100 Servers)

-# Requirements
+## Requirements

  - MySql or (MariaDB)
  - [CloudTheWolf.DSharpPlus.Scaffolding](https://github.com/CloudTheWolf/CloudTheWolf.DSharpPlus.Scaffolding) - (This will run the actual bot as a SystemD Service.
 Docker is not currently supported)